fbpx

 These include making illicit purchases using stored payment methods linked within profiles (such as credit cards), manipulating user settings for nefarious purposes (e.g., redirecting email communication to their own addresses), or using the compromised account as a launching pad for further attacks, such as spear-phishing campaigns targeting associates and contacts.

-Moreover, fraudsters may also use access gained through account takeover to perpetrate identity theft by leveraging personal data stored within these accounts.
-This can lead to significant financial loss and potential damage to an individual’s reputation when fraudulent activities are traced back to them.
+Moreover, fraudsters may also use access gained through account takeovers to perpetrate identity fraud by leveraging personal data stored within these accounts.
+This can lead to significant financial gain for the criminal and potential damage to the victim’s reputation when fraudulent activities are traced back to them.

 ATO Fraud Detection